Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: More Implementation Details

 \subsection{Architecture of Prompt Encoders and Projection Heads}

-We devise three light weight prompt encoders to generate completeness-aware prompt tokens in our CoPeVAE, followed by three projection heads for each pretext task.
+We devise three lightweight prompt encoders to generate completeness-aware prompt tokens in our CoPeVAE, followed by three projection heads for each pretext task.
 The detailed architecture of each prompt encoder and projection head is illustrated in Table~\ref{Architecture}.

 Notably, in our framework, binary mask codes are only used in the pretraining of CoPeVAE, where we synthetically remove modalities/slices and supervise the pretext tasks with known missing patterns.
 Once CoPeVAE is trained, we freeze its parameters and use it as a completeness-aware tokenizer: given any incomplete MRI with an arbitrary missing pattern, CoPeVAE directly infers the corresponding completeness prompts $\mathbf{p} = \mathbf{p}^d \,\|\, \mathbf{p}^p \,\|\, \mathbf{p}^s$ from the observed data, without requiring explicit mask codes as input.
 During both diffusion model training and inference, the diffusion backbone receives only the latent representations and these learned prompts.
 The original binary masks that were used to generate synthetic missingness are not provided to the diffusion model.
-In this sense, our synthesis process is mask-free: CoPeDiT no longer depends on hand-crafted or externally supplied mask codes at the generation stage, but instead relies entirely on the learned completeness prompts produced by the frozen CoPeVAE.
+In this sense, CoPeDiT no longer depends on hand-crafted or externally supplied mask codes at the generation stage, but instead relies entirely on the learned completeness prompts produced by the frozen CoPeVAE.